markhazleton/ArtInstituteChicago/README.md

 ### Demo Experience

-Try the interactive chat feature in our [demo application](WebSpark.ArtSpark.Demo) where you can:
+Experience the interactive chat feature in our [live demo application](https://artspark.markhazleton.com) where you can:

 - Switch between different personas seamlessly
 - View suggested conversation starters for each persona